ssorpg/MyGenome/GenePrediction.md

-# Gene Prediction on MyGenome
+# Gene Prediction on MyGenome With SNAP

 1. `ssh` into the MCC VM